mackyle/markdown/syntax.md

       </ul>

 List items may consist of multiple paragraphs.
-Each subsequent paragraph in a list item must be indented by either 4 spaces or one tab:
+Each subsequent paragraph in a list item must be indented by 4 spaces:

       1. This is a list item with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit